dmitrypol/dmitrypol.github.io/_posts/2017-12-16-redis-workflow-engine.md

 * TOC
 {:toc}

 But sometimes we do.
-What if we are working on an application that periodically runs data import processes.
+What if we are working on an application that periodically runs data import processes?
 Data comes in from various sources in different formats.
 We build several classes (using [Ruby on Rails ActiveJob](http://edgeguides.rubyonrails.org/active_job_basics.html)) to appropriately handle the imports.
 Then we generate report summarizing the data.

 {% highlight ruby %}
 class ImportCsvJob < ApplicationJob